saastechacademy/foundation/project-ideas/inventory-mgmt/reserveProductInventory.md

 **3. Data Model**

-*   **Entities:**
-    *   `OrderItem`: Stores order item details, including the `shipGroupSeqId` in HC.
-    *   `OrderItemShipGroup`: Tracks shipment group information, including the `facilityId`.
-In HC, there's a one-to-one relationship between `OrderItem` and `OrderItemShipGroup`.
-    *   `OrderItemShipGrpInvRes`: Represents an inventory reservation for an order item within a shipment group.
-    *   `InventoryItem`: Manages inventory levels and availability.
-    *   `InventoryItemDetail`: Logs inventory transactions, including reservations.
 *   **Entity Relationships:**
     *   `OrderItem` has a one-to-one relationship with `OrderItemShipGroup` in HC.
     *   `OrderItem` has a one-to-many relationship with `OrderItemShipGrpInvRes`.